norm/gifs.cackhanded.net/source/feeds.markdown

 [ls]: /lilo-and-stitch/index.atom
 [sm]: /shatner-of-the-mount/index.atom

+And every tag applied to a GIF comes with a feed, so you can subscribe to that subset too:

+* you are only interested in Invader Zim GIFs that feature the Almighty Tallest Purple character — [`/tags/almighty-tallest-purple/index.atom`][atp]
+* you (like me) are obsessed with whiteboards — [`/tags/whiteboard/index.atom`][wb]

+[atp]: /tags/almighty-tallest-purple/index.atom
+[wb]: /tags/whiteboard/index.atom

-Look for the "feed" link in the source page, or in the footer across the site.
+Look for the "feed" links in the source and tags pages, or in the footer across the site.